 Submission ID Key Points of Submission Analysis State Interest?
-Yes/No Recommendation Significar Change? <image/> The land currently included in the Emerging Communities Precinct under the Beaudesert Shire Planning Scheme 2007 is subject to a number of constraints as evidenced by the above draft overlay mapping.
+Yes/No <image/> The land currently included in the Emerging Communities Precinct under the Beaudesert Shire Planning Scheme 2007 is subject to a number of constraints as evidenced by the above draft overlay mapping.
 The inclusion of the land within a residential zone is not supported without further investigation of these constraints.
 Furthermore, sufficient land is included in a residential zone to cater for the residential growth anticipated to occur in Kooralbyn until the next review of the planning scheme.
 This includes an area of approximately 25 ha in the Low-density Residential Zone in Lot 209.
 Notwithstanding, as opposed to including Lot 210 and the majority of Lot 209 in the Major Tourism Zone, it is proposed to reinstate that part of the site currently included in the Emerging Communities Precinct of the Kooralbyn Zone into a new Emerging Community Zone under the draft Planning Scheme.
 New Strategic Framework policy and a new Emerging Communities Zone has subsequently been included in the draft Planning Scheme.
 It is noted that retirement facilities are discussed as a potential residential use in the submission.
 An amendment to the Strategic Framework is proposed requiring that retirement facilities that trigger the impact assessment process undertake a social impact assessment demonstrating the appropriateness of the use in a chosen locality (i.e. consideration of both the impacts on the community from the development, and whether a community can support such development in terms of the provision of necessary social infrastructure and access).
-PLSS18/000501 The submission notes the inclusion of Lots 174 and 175 on RP177156 at 24-38 Etruscan Road, Kooralbyn in the Commercial/Industrial Precinct of the Mixed Use Zone, and outlines the historic use of the site for medium industrial uses the Commercial/Industrial Precinct are noted.
-The Commercial Industrial No Amend ZM-42 to remove lots 174 and 175 on RP177156 from the Mixed Yes
+PLSS18/000501 The submission notes the inclusion of Lots 174 and 175 on RP177156 at 24-38 Etruscan Road, Kooralbyn in the Commercial/Industrial Precinct of the Mixed Use Zone, and outlines the historic use of the site for medium industrial uses The concerns raised in the submission regarding the inclusion of the site in the Commercial/Industrial Precinct are noted.
+The Commercial Industrial Precinct provides for the following industrial activities: No est?
+Io Recommendation Significant Change?
+Amend ZM-42 to remove lots 174 and 175 on RP177156 from the Mixed Yes